-Is your best paintball hopper going nuts on the field, jamming the balls, isn’t feeding fast, not firing many balls per second, making a loud noise to tell your position to the enemy, or is it difficult to clean after the battle?
+Is your best paintball hopper going nuts on the field, jamming the balls, isn’t feeding fast, not firing many balls per second, making a loud noise to tell your position to the enemy, or is it difficult to clean it after the battle?

 We got the solution

 After intense research, considering various factors of old and new models (gravity and electronic hopper), we have prepared a list of the top 8 precisely chosen paintball hoppers for beginners to experts.
-Every hopper in this list has positive feedback and has been tested in the toughest situations possible.
+Every hopper in this list has positive feedbacks and has been tested in the toughest situations possible.

 Let’s have a glance at top picks.
 Each hopper in this list is high-end and technologically advanced with proven durability.